leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 </p>

-For every player it calls (within the players for loop)
+For every player it calls, within the for loop of the `extractPlayers()`
 ```
 print('visit matches page of the player')
 url = 'https://www.toernooi.nl{}'